 - Polar coordinates

 Further topics and Statistics and Mechanics will also be studied.

 In lessons, students will be expected to take an active part in investigating and discussing new concepts and ideas.
 Both individual, paired and group work will be undertaken as appropriate.
 Internal assessment will be taken through the two years enabling feedback on exam technique, development of good study skills as well as supporting students with the focused learning of the concepts, ideas and problem solving skills.

 A Level Mathematics will be assessed at the end of the first year by three 2 hour examinations, each exam is worth one-third of the final grade.
 A level Further Mathematics will be assessed at the end of the second year by four 1.5 hour exams, each exam is worth one-quarter of the final grade.

-In addition to the standard College entry requirements (see below), this course normally requires students to have achieved grade 8 or above in higher level GCSE Mathematics as well as grades 8-9 in their other subjects.
+In addition to the standard College entry requirements, this particular course normally requires students to have achieved grade 8 or above in higher level GCSE Mathematics as well as grades 8-9 in their other subjects.
 Further Mathematics counts as two subjects and will normally be studied alongside two other subjects.

 This course is strongly recommended to those who are firmly convinced that they wish to go on to study Mathematics, Physics or Engineering at university.